Getting started with Azure DevOps

 Additionally, in your Azure DevOps organization, you will need to ensure that Azure Active Directory Conditional Access Policy Validation is disabled.
 An Active Directory administrator should go to Organization Settings > Security > Policies > Enable Azure Active Directory Conditional Access Policy Validation and check that the feature is turned off.

-Create your SonarCloud organization
+About your SonarCloud organization

 SonarCloud is set up to mirror the way that code is organized in Azure DevOps (and other repository providers):